Alpina B4: B4 S

 Introduced in 2017, the B4 S is a high performance variant of the B4, with further upgrades to the engine including 10 percent larger turbochargers, 20 percent larger intercoolers and an upgraded engine management system with 35 percent more capacity.
-All of these upgrades allow the engine to generate 440 PS between 5,500 and 6,250 rpm and 486 lbft of torque at 3,000 rpm.
+All of these upgrades allow the engine to generate 440 PS between 5,500 and 6,250 rpm and 660 Nm of torque at 3,000 rpm.
 The car features the same 8-speed automatic transmission as the standard B4.
 The suspension setup is relatively the same as the B4 but has new springs, dampers and toe-in tuning.
 The exhaust system is the same stainless steel Akrapovič unit as featured on the B4.

 The B4 S features a new chin spoiler, a roof spoiler, Alpina pinstripes on the exterior as standard and the choice of Classic Alpina Blue, Sapphire Black, Mineral White and Classic Alpina Green exterior colors along with 20-inch classic Alpina multi-spoke alloy wheels with Michelin Pilot Sport 4S tyres.

 On the interior, the B4 S features Dakota leather upholstery and BMW Professional infotainment system as standard having Merino leather upholstery as an option.
 The interior has Alpina badging and emblems throughout along with Alpina gauges.

 The B4 S is lighter than the standard B4 and weighs 1690 kg.
 Performance is improved as well with a 0-100 kph acceleration time of 4.2 seconds for the rear-wheel-drive drive-train and 4.0 seconds for the all-wheel-drive drive-train and can attain a top speed of 190 mph.